 Many job seekers have a bias against temp jobs and often express some common concerns, including the perception that temporary jobs have a lack of stability, limit the ability to hunt for permanent work, and keep you in constant job search mode.

-They assume that temp work is only answering phones and taking messages or doing some other veryboring task
+Perhaps they assume that temp work is only answering phones and taking messages or doing some other very boring task

 The Advantages of Temporary Work

 Temporary roles actually have a lot more to offer, and you might discover that they have lower competition.
 Making them a worthy consideratio for your next career stage.

 1. Improve Your Resume

 A temporary position may offer the opportunity to learn new skills or gain needed experience in an area where you may be lacking.

 This is especially advantageous if you want to switch directions in your career.

 It is also useful if you want to make the shift to a different industry.